Back on home ice, Capitals leave no doubt in a rout of the Canadiens

 Last time out: Capitals run out of steam in Seattle, fall to the Kraken to close a challenging road trip

-Still thriving
+Ovechkin still thriving

 Ovechkin’s 33 points are the most in Capitals history through the first 20 games of a season.
 His three assists Wednesday gave him 18, and his rate of 0.90 assists per game is the highest of his career.
 He finished with 18 assists in 45 games last season.

-“I guess you just grow to expect it a little bit,” Coach Peter Laviolette said of Ovechkin’s contributions.
+“I guess you just grow to expect it a little bit,” Laviolette said of Ovechkin’s contributions.
 “He’s been our top player since training camp.
 He’s come in in great shape.
 He’s tried to make an impact in every game.”

 Kuznetsov has 24 points (seven goals, 17 assists) after his two-point night.
 He had 29 points in 41 games last season, including nine goals.

 Aliaksei Protas skated at right wing on the top line with Ovechkin and Kuznetsov.
 Protas said Wednesday morning that he grew up watching both players and “couldn’t wait” to play alongside them.
-The 20-year-old from Belarus said he speaks Russian with both players.
+The 20-year-old from Belarus said he speaks Russian with both of them.

 “He’s been noticeable in the games with his work ethic and his speed and his size and his heaviness on his stick in the battles,” Laviolette said.
 “So it is a good opportunity for him to step up and show what he can do in that role.”